What type of practitioner is best suited to help your problem?

 For sudden onset soft tissue trauma, arthritic joints and sports injuries

-For a neurological problem such as Parkinson’s, Motor Neuron, Multiple Sclerosis, Stroke, Head and Spinal Injury
+- For a neurological problems such as Parkinson’s, Motor Neuron, Multiple Sclerosis, Stroke, Head and Spinal Injury

 Musculoskeletal Physiotherapy and Sports Therapy

 Musculoskeletal (MSK) pain is any pain caused by the bones, joints, tendons, ligaments, muscles or nerves.
 This may include things such as a sprained knee/ankle, arthritis in a joint, tennis/golfers elbow, pulled muscles and many other conditions.
 Some physiotherapists specialise in MSK, whereas others might specialise in respiratory medicine, pediatrics, neurology or other areas.

 At Nicky Snazell’s we have MSK Physiotherapists and Sports Therapists, the latter only being MSK.
 In simple terms, the skills of these therapists overlap quite a lot, but whereas Physiotherapist training covers a broad range of medical training, a Sports Therapist focuses instead on injury rehab.

 Treatment of Neurological Problems

 When you come into our clinic you can be assessed by a Sports Therapist or a Physiotherapist.
 Depending on the area of the pain, the assessment can look at your posture, range of movement, and strength with special tests assess stability, proprioception [balance] and joint integrity.
 These findings will help your therapist to develop a working hypothesis, which your therapist will use in consultation with you to direct the most appropriate treatment for your condition.